kign/c4wa/etc/doc/language.md

 runtime, in no particular order.
 Some of these we'll cover in more details further down.

 Web Assembly doesn't have any memory management features, instead giving programmers access to one single memory block ("linear memory").
-Correspondingly, `c4wa` has only limited any dynamic memory allocation capabilities; for anything beyond that, developer must assign free space to all dynamic objects manually (more on that below).
+Correspondingly, `c4wa` has only limited dynamic memory allocation capabilities; for anything beyond that, developer must assign free space to all dynamic objects manually (more on that below).

 `cw4a` supports Web Assembly primitive types (`i32`, `i64`, `f32` and `f64` which translate to C as